The hidden camera

 However, Siôn Jenkins remained on bail, and the feelings of the prosecution can be imagined.

-Many months later David Jenkins received an anonymous phone call.
+Many months later the father of Siôn Jenkins received an anonymous phone call.
 The speaker said that he should be made aware that his house had been under police surveillance.
 The speaker felt it was wrong that this should have happened, but did not wish to become more involved.

 Once it was evident that he knew the truth about what had happened he was visited by a member of the local police force, who then revealed that the Jenkins home had had a camera trained on it for three months.
 He was informed that this surveillance was authorised following discussions with Sussex police.
 The ostensible reason was that it was for the Jenkins’ own protection.